13 Ways to Spend Your FSA Money

 FSA Carryover Rules

 Note that your employer does have the option to include a carryover provision for the company’s FSA plan.
-That carryover amount can be up to 20% of the annual contribution limit.
+That carryover amount can be up to $610.

 If you have money from your FSA left over at the end of the year, you may want to consider spending it on these little-known eligible expenses.